 So how do you maintain a strong personal hygiene regime?

 - Wash your hands.
 Often.
 All the time.
-This is seriously the most important thing you can do to break the route of infection.
+This is seriously the best and most important thing you can do to break the route of infection.
+I very, very rarely get sick because I am diligent with this.

 - When you can’t wash your hands use alcohol gel in between.